tin-feather/TinFeather/anecdote/outline.md

-# Solving Problems
-Is this a book? let's see...
+# Is this a book? let's see...

+It does not need to be a publishable book as profit is not the motive.
+The goal is to circulate the ideas.
+Consider self-publishing as a blog, web-site, tiddly wiki, pdf, etc etc.

+Therefore it is not constrained by the publishing industry rules or guidelines.
-Narrative non-fiction can be as short as 50-60K words

-Dual thread... what is outlined below interspresed with a diary of Tin Feather's progress as an exercise.
-Would this be readable?
+That said, non-fiction is around 100K words, narrative non-fiction can be as short as 50-60K words.
+Would this work as latter?
+Dual thread... what is outlined below interspresed with a diary of Tin Feather's progress as an public exercise?
+Would this be readable? hold an audience?

-This does not need to be a publishable book as profit is not the motive.
-It can be self-published, circulated.
-Consider it samizdatlthough this runs the risk of cultural appropriation.

 ## Introduction